 - First create your content.
-Do this in Word or even PowerPoint. - When using PowerPoint, use slide layouts and be sure your text is typed into text boxes.
-When you have finished creating your presentation, go to File >> Send to>> Microsoft Office Word.
-You will want to check and edit the formatting. - Once your instructional content is complete, you can create leveled notes: - Full version of notes: Be sure to save the full version of your notes.
-Some students may need this type of accommodation. - Highly supported notes: From the File menu, choose Save as and rename your file.
-Then strategically replace key words in your document with some blanks.
+This can be done in PowerPoint or in MS Word. - When using PowerPoint, use slide layouts and be sure your text is typed into text boxes.
+When you have finished creating your presentation, go to File → Send to → Microsoft Office Word → Outline Only.
+You will want to check and edit the formatting. - Once your instructional content is in MS Word, you can create leveled notes: - Full version of notes: Be sure to save the full version of your notes.
+Some students may need this type of accommodation. - Highly supported notes: Go to File → Save as → and rename your file.
+Then strategically replace key words in your document with some fill-in-the blank underlines.
 This provides a high level of scaffolding.
-(Limit the number of fill-in-the blanks at this level.) - Moderately supported notes: From the File menu, choose Save as and rename your file again.
-Then strategically replace more key words and phrases in your document with blanks.
-This provides a moderate level of scaffolding. - Outlined notes: From the File menu, choose Save as and rename your file again.
-Eliminate most of the text so that you have a note taking outline.
+(Limit the number of fill-in-the blanks at this level.) - Moderately supported notes: Go to File → Save as → and rename your file again.
+Then strategically replace more key words and phrases in your document with fillin-the blank underlines.
+This provides a moderate level of scaffolding. - Outlined notes: Go to File → Save as → and rename your file again.
+Eliminate most of the text so that you have just the major headings.
 Outlines are best used with students who have learned how to summarize key constructs.